-The process enrolled in parallel to "Indian model of reaching SDGs" yet arrived to the same conclusion: traditional faith and indigenous value systems /ethic are not only fundamentally supportive, but shall be understood as a foundation pillar for the construction of firm institutional frame for the achievement of SDGs58.
-UN and its branch organisations gave value to traditional knowledge continuously in the past decades, particularly the Commission for sustainable development CSD59 and through the activities supported and disseminated by UNESCO60.
-The rise of awareness is of the fundamental importance for the traditional, introspective knowledge 'come-back-to-societies' and as such calls for pilot large scale implementation.
+The Slovenian campaign for the recognition and the research of pre-Christian Slavic natural faith is presented in next chapter as a case study.
+The process enrolled in parallel to "Indian model of reaching SDGs" yet arrived to the same conclusion: traditional faith and indigenous value systems /ethic are not only fundamentally supportive, but shall be understood as a foundation pillar for the construction of firm institutional frame for the achievement of SDGs.
+UN and its branch organisations gave value to traditional knowledge continuously in the past decades , particularly the Commission for sustainable development CSD and through the activities supported and disseminated by UNESCO.
+The rise of awareness is of the fundamental importance for the traditional, introspective knowledge 'come-back-to -societies' and as such calls for pilot large scale implementation.
 Intellectuals worldwide shall pull strengths together to put the traditional nature-centred faith finally affront of the political debate concerning the development practices.
 The traditional cultures seem to understand much better the boundaries nature makes for their long-term survival cross-generations.
-They understood the boundaries on micro, and they were aware of the deductive principle of "yotha ande tatha pinde" - as above, so bellow, as in the universe, so in the body, as in macro, so in micro!
+They understood the boundaries on micro, and they were aware of